HansQi001/WebAPIDemo/README.md

 -  The user "Hans/1234" was created at run time, so we can use it to fetch Jwt token at "/api/Auth/Login"
 - Visit the Swagger UI
   - Swagger UI page address: https://webapidemo-g8hhepfng7dqa2hx.australiaeast-01.azurewebsites.net/
-  - Fetch Jwt token with { "username": "Hans", "password": "1234" }, and Click "Authorize" button to fill it
+  - Fetch Jwt token from "api/Auth/Login" in "Auth" section with value { "username": "Hans", "password": "1234" }, and Click "Authorize" button to fill it
 - Access via Postman
   - Target Url: https://apimanagerdemo.azure-api.net
   - Add key-value pair "Ocp-Apim-Subscription-Key/abd4a7cbf38a40b6914d522ac78b1ba4" into the header